JanssensBart/Routering-Switching/scripts/01 - Basic Switch Settings/03-VLan-setup.md

 login
 end
 ```
-4. Configure and Verify SSH Access on S1
+4. Configure and Verify SSH Access on Switch

     1. CONFIGURE SSH access on switch.
         ```ini